fperearodriguez/ossm-demo/README.md

 oc apply -f 2-ossm/basic.yaml
 ```

-You can check the installation running
+You can check the installation by executing
 ```
 oc get smcp -n istio-system
 ----